PlushZ/master-thesis-presentation/slides.md

     - sequencing, where different techniques are available to choose depending on data and objectives
     - bioinformatics step intended for downstream analysis
 - 2
-- Let's look at Bioinformatics part a bit more in detail
+- Lets look at Bioinformatics part a bit more in detail
 - 3
 - Here is simplified process of bioinformatics steps used to analyze sequenced data for sars-cov-2 surveillance.
 - Tools can differ from one pipeline to another.
 But the main steps, in general, are more or less the same.